Ryokan with Private Onsen in Kyoto

 2. Kyo no Yado Sangen Ninenzaka

 This small ryokan with four rooms has a lot of charm.
-Its location in the eastern part of the Gion district allows you to discover many sites on foot, during privileged hours and avoiding the crowds of tourists.
+Its location in the eastern part of the Gion district allows you to discover many sites on foot, during privileged hours, and avoid the crowds of tourists.
 The onsen on the roof is fabulous in the evening with the illuminated pagoda.

 Private lounge in front of a zen garden just for you.